 4.7.1.4.1.1 Skimming

 Perimeter overflow/gutter systems are intended to remove surface water from the aquatic venue for treatment and recirculation.
 The intent of a perimeter overflow system is to remove water from all parts of the pool equally and preclude “dead spots” from occurring.
 They need to remove water from all parts of the pool equally.
 Much of the dirt, oil, bacteria, floating debris, and possibly undissolved chemicals are in the top inch of water.
 There might also be less disinfectant due to aerosolization and oxidant demand.
 Indoors, there is some evidence that DBPs build up in the top layer where they are more likely to aerosolize and contribute to poor air quality and bather discomfort.
-Areas that do not have good circulation due to lack of gutters or return grates (e.g., zero-depth entries) or which have gutters that are not level might not have adequate flow in these areas and might develop “dead spots” where the disinfectant is not present at adequate levels to prevent recreational waterborne illnesses or algae growth.
+Areas that do not have good circulation due to lack of gutters or return grates (e.g., zero-depth entries) or which have gutters that are not level might not have adequate flow in these areas and might develop “dead spots” where the disinfectant is not present at adequate concentrations to prevent recreational waterborne illnesses or algae growth.
 The corners of pools with skimmers are a case in point.
 Unsightly debris such as “oil slicks”, blowing paper, dead bugs, and leaves might also collect in these “dead zones.”

 Designs